yfdyh000/SimpleProxy/README.md

   - 6.1) You need to click "save" before you close the "editor" if any modification has been done
   - 6.2) Subscription(s) can not be modified
 - 7) You can clear the profile which is no longer in use by press "Clear: Profile **"
+- 8) For example, target url "http://www.example.com/this/is/an/example.html"
+  - 8.1) <<example.com means search example.com in the host "www.example.com" (return true)
+  - 8.2) >>an/example means search an/example in the path "/this/is/an/example.html" (return true)
+  - 8.3) <>com.this.is means search com.this.is in the whole address (return false)
+  - 8.4) The use of * (wildcard) is not supported

 ==